 The cargo movement is not uniform for every customer.
 The need for insurance is also different for different customers and at different point of time.
 Some of the common points covered under marine insurance are:

 - Sinking, stranding, fire, explosion

 - Earthquake or lightning

 - Unforeseeable administrative expenses

 - Collision, overturning, derailment, accident

 - Natural calamities

 - General average

-The marine insurance offers coverage under various sections.
+Marine insurance offers coverage under various sections.
 Let us understand them:

-Voyage Policy: The validity of the marine insurance policy is limited to the specified voyage; hence such policy is also known as voyage policy.
+Voyage Policy: The validity of the marine insurance policy is limited to the specified voyage; hence, such policy is also known as voyage policy.